-- a) modest gifts of a promotional nature, e.g. calendars, pens etc - a modest gift on the conclusion of a courtesy visit to a business or which are presented at civic or ceremonial occasions; - c) a modest gift presented to everyone at a conference or seminar.
+a) modest gifts of a promotional nature, e.g. calendars, pens, etc articles for use in the office;

+- b) a modest gift on the conclusion of a courtesy visit to a business or which are presented at civic or ceremonial occasions; - c) a modest gift presented to everyone at a conference or seminar.